quantify-os/quantify-scheduler/docs/usage.rst

 ---------

-The :class:`~quantify.scheduler.types.Operation` object is a data structure that describes the operation that should be performed, it also contains information on *where* it should be applied.
+The :class:`~quantify_scheduler.types.Operation` object is a data structure that describes the operation that should be performed, it also contains information on *where* it should be applied.
 An operation can be represented at different levels of abstraction such as the (quantum) :ref:`Gate-level description` and the :ref:`Pulse-level description`.
-The :mod:`quantify.scheduler` comes with the  :mod:`quantify.scheduler.gate_library` and the :mod:`quantify.scheduler.pulse_library` , both containing common operations.
+The :mod:`quantify_scheduler` comes with the  :mod:`quantify_scheduler.gate_library` and the :mod:`quantify_scheduler.pulse_library` , both containing common operations.

 Gate-level description